 MURCHISON FALLS NATIONAL PARK

 Set within a remote private concession in the southern reaches of Murchison Falls National Park, Papa’s Camp offers wildlife photographers something truly rare: exclusive access to one of Uganda’s most lion-rich habitats, with no crowds and no rush.
+This is big cat country—raw, remote, and teeming with life.

 In just a few days here, it’s not uncommon to encounter more than a dozen individual lions.
 Cubs tumble through the grass in golden light, mothers keep watch beneath acacia shade, and dominant males patrol the open plains with power and purpose.
 For photographers, the intimacy and proximity are unmatched, with experienced guides who understand both animal behavior and photographic timing.